-Yvonne Suter, our Head of Corporate Sustainability & Responsible Investment and Director of the Sustainability Board, explains why now is such a critical juncture in Julius Baer’s sustainability story.
+Yvonne Suter, our Head of Sustainability and Director of the Sustainability Board, explains why now is such a critical juncture in Julius Baer’s environmental story.
 She also shares her outlook on what we can expect next.
-Download our Sustainability Report 2020 to get the full picture!
+Download our Sustainability Report 2020 to get the full picture.

 How have the challenges of 2020 impacted the finance sector – and specifically responsible investing?

 Yvonne Suter: “Long before 2020, the world had been grappling with a number of existential challenges – from growing populations and wealth inequality, to climate change and ecosystem destruction.
 But it had also been making great strides in zero-carbon innovation and sustainable development.
 With the pandemic came an almost instantaneous reminder that we – and the systems we depend on – are fragile – and dependent on one another.
 For finance, the spotlight was firmly on sustainable investing – an approach that had already been on the rise for the last decade.
 Whilst the economic case for low-carbon investing had been well established, in 2020 social issues like unequal access to healthcare became part of the daily news.
 Wealth inequality as a whole can erode trust in institutions and destabilise entire societal and political systems.
 It can also reduce consumer spending, creating deflation and asset bubbles.
 In sum, 2020 brought the issues already being addressed through sustainable investing even closer to home, reaffirming appetites to invest with integrity.”

 What were the key milestones for Julius Baer’s sustainability journey in the last 12 months?